prontoexists/OSProj1/devlog.md

 3/20/25 - FInished logger.py.
 Final step was ensuring that the logger output matched the date and time format that was provided by the instructions.

 3/21/25 - Begin Driver.py.
 This is the final program that utilizes both logger and encryption programs.
 We create the password function and provide input for inclusion or from the history.

+3/22/25 - Work on the encrypt function.
+Simple utilization of a menu provided me with the most troubles.
+I did not expect the PC taking a string from a value would be so tiresome.
+The output had to be saved in the history again too after encryption.
+Finished history function as well